Securing Claude Cowork: A Security Practitioner’s Guide

 Gain the visibility and control you need to guide AI use with confidence.

-Harmonic Security company logo
+Harmonic Security Company Logo

 As every employee adopts AI in their work, organizations need control and visibility.
-Harmonic delivers AI Governance and Control (AIGC), the intelligent control layer that secures and enables the AI-First workforce.
+Harmonic Security delivers AI Governance and Control (AIGC), the intelligent control layer that secures and enables the AI-First workforce.
 By understanding user intent and data context in real time, Harmonic gives security leaders all they need to help their companies innovate at pace.

 © 2026 Harmonic Security